-Start walking if you can while it is daylight but go out again after dark when it's quiet in your neighborhood.
+- Start walking if you can while it is daylight but go out again after dark when it's quiet in your neighborhood.
 Do walk in the daytime to talk to people that wouldn't be out at night.

 If you can, enlist a friend to walk with you but be sure he/she is the quiet type.
-Carry a powerful flashlight at all times you will need it to look under cars and into hiding places.
+Carry a powerful flashlight at all times you will need it to look under cars ...